maheshossr/ABAQUS/README.md

 sample input file is also attached in the GIT repository "Sample_abaqus_input_file.inp"

-odb file is also attached for version convinence
-This project is executed on abaqus 2018 version
+odb file is also attached for version convinence, This project is executed on abaqus 2018 version

 Note: